Again tied for lowest tally ever.

-And the first time no non-finnish cities are part of the list.
+And the second time no non-finnish cities are part of the list.

 I’ll finish the long-stretched and overdue travelogues with the last remaining one.